Payment Intents

 Refund a succeeded intent

 POST /v1/refunds.
 Reference the intent by payment_intent.
-Omit amount to refund the full remaining balance — the server computes authorized − previously_refunded.
+Omit amount to refund the full remaining balance — the server computes the remaining from the captured (settled) amount minus what's already been refunded.
 Pass amount for a partial.
 Refund IDs are prefixed vpr_test_ or vpr_live_.
+A refund is only valid against a succeeded intent.

 Full refund